 Due to the serious result of the middle and inner ear infection, a little more complicated diagnosing process than the outer ear should be included.
 Vets combine clinic symptom and physical examination as x-rays, CT scan along with MRIs.
 And such infection usually needs a long-term treatment till the recovery or when you no longer see that cat keeps shaking head but no mites.

 Despite not a common medical issue in cats, the ear polyps can lead to lots of damages which may be more severe than infection can.
-Hence, if its symptoms are not with a timely diagnose and proper treatment, there will be negative effects on the cat health.
+Hence, if its symptoms are not with a timely diagnose and proper treatment, there will be negative effects on cat health.

 Polyps or nasopharyngeal polyps is a kind of benign growth.
 It grows so fast in the outer, middle cat ears and the Eustachian tube.
 Until now, vets cannot conclude about the reason for its development.
-They just know that the long-term inflammation causes the bacterial or fungal infection which is the beginning of the polyps.
+They just know that the long-term inflammation causes bacteria or fungal infection which is the beginning of the polyps.
 For days, there will be symptoms such as loud breathing and nasal discharge.

 Generally, the polyp symptoms are the same as most of other cat ear infections.
 However, if it lasts longer, many severe signs will be on.
 The most easy-observed symptoms are that the cat tends to tilt its head to only one side.
 Additionally, the cat will find it difficult to walk in a straight line.

 With the purpose of diagnosing the polyp problem, cats will be in the anesthetization to take a thorough examination for ears along with the nasopharynx.
 Besides, the x-rays step is in need as well.
-As for such medical problem in cats, vets often choose to do surgery.
+As for such medical problems in cats, vets often choose to do surgery.
 This medical option helps vets remove the polyps entirely.
 Then they send samples a laboratory to make sure that cats are negative with cancer.

 That cat keeps shaking its head is not only because of the ear problem.
 The discomfort may come with the mouth issue.
-As the medical knowledge, it is a connection between ear, nose, and mouth.
+As medical knowledge, it is a connection between ear, nose, and mouth.
 Sometimes, an oral problem is also enough for cats to get irritation in ears and shakes their head weirdly.
-You can base on some sign to identify it.
+You can base on some signs to identify it.
 They include drooling, pawing at the mouth, bad breath, losing appetite as well as neglected grooming.

-There is a wide range of cause for that cat keeps shaking head but no mite.
+There is a wide range of causes for that cat keeps shaking head but no mite.
 The severe level of each is also different.
 When clinic signs are identified, do not forget to bring your feline friends to the vet.
 Medical checks play an essential role to protect cats from unexpected health conditions.